 Choose the car loan with the most sensible loan interest.
-Too low-interest rate might be suspicious while too high is also a red flag for loan sharks.
-The interest rate will greatly affect your monthly budget as you have to diligently deal with repayments.
-The longer term you get, the higher the interest you will be paying off for a few years.
+The too low-interest-rate might be suspicious, while too high is also a red flag for loan sharks.
+The interest rate will greatly affect your monthly budget as you have to deal with repayments diligently.
+The longer-term you get, the higher the interest you will be paying off for a few years.
 If you think you can handle a shorter term, then do so.

-Also, check if the auto loan has fixed interest rate or variable.
-Variable interest rate is subject to change, while the fixed one requires you the same amortization until the maturity of the loan.
+Also, check if the auto loan has a fixed interest rate or variable.
+The variable interest rate is subject to change, while the fixed one requires you the same amortization until the loan’s maturity.

 The coverage premiums will vary among insurance providers.
-There are some lenders who might require insurance with specific coverage, while some lenders do not.
-Other lenders also require you to get an insurance from them or from their affiliated insurance provider.
-The wider the coverage, the higher monthly payment you have to take out of your pockets.
+Some lenders might require insurance with specific coverage, while some lenders do not.
+Other lenders also require you to get insurance from them or their affiliated insurance provider.
+The wider the coverage, the higher the monthly payment you have to take out of your pockets.

-- Liability Insurance covers accidental damages which include the damaged properties and the medical bill of injured individuals in the accident.
-Though is sounds rewarding, you have to know the maximum amount it can cover which will depend on the policy.
+- Liability Insurance covers accidental damages, including the damaged properties and the medical bill of injured individuals in the accident.
+Though it sounds rewarding, you have to know the maximum amount it can cover, depending on the policy.

-- Collision Coverage is like the liability insurance, but it can pay for the full amount of the damage.
-If the damage costs more that the value of the car, then the insurance will cover as much as the value of the car.
+- Collision Coverage is like liability insurance, but it can pay for the full amount of the damage.
+If the damage costs more than the car’s value, then the insurance will cover its value.

 - Comprehensive Coverage covers your car even when it is parked.
-We have heard of accidents which involve car parked at the wrong place at the wrong time.
-Let’s say your car was parked it got scraped by kids playing around.
-You can get your insurance cover the repairs.
+We have heard of accidents which involve cars parked at the wrong place at the wrong time.
+Let’s say your car was parked and got scraped by kids playing around.
+You can get your insurance to cover the repairs.

-- Personal Injury Protection covers the hospital charge of everyone involved in the accident including the driver and the passengers.
-We all know that accidents happen when you least expect it, so it is better to get ready for the worse than be sorry in the end.
+- Personal Injury Protection covers the hospital charge of everyone involved in the accident, including the driver and the passengers.
+We all know that accidents happen when you least expect them, so it is better to get ready for the worse than be sorry in the end.
 No matter how careful you are, some accident might still happen if the other drivers around you are reckless.

-Though you don’t get into any accidents, there has to be some maintenance works such as change oil to be changed every 5,000 kilometers.
-If you get your car from a dealer you might get certain maintenance for free, however, some dealers may offer such promo but with hidden charges on top of your car purchase.
+Though you don’t get into any accidents, there has to be some car maintenance works such as change oil to be changed every 5,000 kilometers.
+If you get your car from a dealer, you might get certain maintenance for free.
+However, some dealers may offer such promo but with hidden charges on top of your car purchase.